Best Hotels in Palm Springs

 While the Riviera keeps time with the 21st century, it still maintains the Old Hollywood charm that made it one of Palm Springs' most famous resorts.
 Mid-century modern décor adorns the 398 chic guest rooms and suites.
 Each room begins with a muted palette of brown and white before adding bright pink-and-orange geometric accents.
 Guests can enjoy mountain, garden or pool views, as well as numerous in-room amenities including luxe linens, marble bathrooms, LCD TVs, coffee makers, daily newspapers, free Wi-Fi and private patios or balconies (in most).
 Suites provide an added level of luxury with deep soaking tubs, plush sofas and retro leather chairs, as well as marble-topped wet bars and private fire pits in some.

 Since the Tinseltown ethos is all about indulging, there is no shortage of opportunity here.
 Whether it's food and drinks or relaxation and activities, Riviera has it covered.
-Five different dining and drinking venues offer a variety of experiences: contemporary California cuisine in Circa 59's elegant indoor/outdoor dining area (try to snag one of the cool, red, vintage booths), craft cocktails and tapas at the sophisticated Sidebar, light fare and mixed drinks at the poolside Bikini Bar, classic cocktails and small plates at Starlite Lounge and barbecue and cocktails at Chiki Bar.
+Six different dining and drinking venues offer a variety of experiences: contemporary California cuisine in Cantala's elegant indoor/outdoor dining area (try to snag one of the cool, green booths), casual breakfast and lunch at Café Palmetto, craft cocktails and tapas at the sophisticated Gypsy Rose, light fare and mixed drinks at the poolside Soleil Bar, classic cocktails and small plates at The Landing Lounge, and barbecue and cocktails at Chiki Bar.

 The 11,000-square-foot Azure Spa & Salon was once the Mediterranean Room, where the Rat Pack performed regularly.
 Signature rituals here are both decadent and creative, from the Waterfall Water Therapy Massage to the "Get Toned" Cactus Body Wrap.
 The spa has 18 treatment rooms, as well as a Watsu pool, private steam rooms, Vichy showers, a salon, a boutique and a fitness center offering yoga, Pilates and personal training classes.
 The 24-acre property also contains tennis courts and two saltwater swimming pools with cabanas, and guests can tee off at one of three nearby championship golf courses, or hop on the scheduled (free) trolley that takes guests through the city of Palm Springs.